 Happy Mapping Monday!
-Today’s #mappingmondays video shows the next part of the series of how we can use Wardley Mapping for identifying value and target markets as part of April Dunford’s Product Positioning Framework from the book Obviously Awesome.
+Today’s #mappingmondays video shows the final part in the series of how we can use Wardley Mapping for identifying value and target markets as part of April Dunford’s Product Positioning Framework from the book Obviously Awesome.
 If you’re interested in finding out how to apply this to your organization, don’t hesitate to reach out via Twitter or email hello at coryfoy dot com!

 - Obviously Awesome Book